 Homeowners who buy a second home generally can not use 1031 to help defer taxes on the purchases of a second home.
 The home should be an investment, not a place where the seller may live if even for just a small amount of time.

 Attorneys as closing agents

-According to First Exchange Mortgage Company, there are issues in 1031 exchanges involving using attorneys as closing agents.
+According to the First Exchange Mortgage Company, there are issues in 1031 exchanges involving using attorneys as closing agents.
 “When acting as a closing agent, the attorney receives the purchase price from the buyer and, once the closing occurs, disburses it to the seller. “

-A common question is who is the lawyer acting as agent for and can the lawyer act as the closing agent.
+A common question is who is the lawyer acting as an agent for and can the lawyer act as the closing agent.
 Possible solutions include having “the title insurance underwriter, an escrow company or an attorney who is not an agent of the taxpayer handle the receipt and disbursement of the funds.”